hardwario/bc-website/content/doc/interfaces/mqtt-protocol.md

 BigClown is using open-source [Mosquitto](https://mosquitto.org) MQTT broker.
 All messages are routed through MQTT broker.
 This allows further expansion of BigClown system.

-When you connect the Core Module or USB Dongle with connected remote node, you can display all incoming messages using `mosquitto-cli` package by typing:
+When you connect the Core Module or Radio Dongle with connected remote node, you can display all incoming messages using `mosquitto-cli` package by typing:

 ```
 pi@hub:~ $ mosquitto_sub -t "#" -v